YechengChu/ACDemo/gallery.md

 - Add BGM :musical_note:.
 - Add the Learn :books: part of the app.
 - Add a [Stranger] character to explicitly show the need to do authentication.
+- Add some instruction for capability overview page.
 - Compress images used in the app, so the size of apk​ :package: reduced from around 40MB to around 20MB.
 - Implemented _onUpgrade_ function for Database, so there will not be any exception for quiz when the user update their app directly from __Version 1.0__ to __Version 2.1__.
-- :warning: However, there is still some problem for the issued _infinite_ capabilities.
+- :warning: However, there is still some problem for the issued _infinite_ capabilities if you have already installed __Version 1.0__.
 Please check the capabilities after installing and revoke those incorrect ones, sorry for that :sob:.

 <div align=center><img src="images/demo_new.png"/></div>